 Proof-of-Connection (PoC²)

-At the core of the Free Mobile Internet Protocol (FMIP) lies the Proof-of-Connection (PoC²) mechanism — a decentralized validation framework that turns real connectivity into verifiable, on-chain proof of contribution.
+At the core of the Free Mobile Internet Protocol (FMIP) lies Proof-of-Connection (PoC²) — a decentralized validation mechanism that converts real-world mobile connectivity into verifiable, on-chain proof of contribution.

 Decentralized Validation Through Connectivity

-Traditional telecom systems rely on centralized operators to authenticate users, measure usage, and allocate rewards.
-FMIP replaces this legacy model with a cryptographic verification process in which each user device — or Depinsim Miner — becomes a node that autonomously validates its own activity.
+FMIP replaces this legacy model with a cryptographic verification process in which each user device — or Depinsim Miner — functions as an autonomous network node capable of validating its own activity.

-Each node generates a set of cryptographic proofs reflecting three measurable dimensions of network participation:
+Each node generates cryptographic proofs across three measurable dimensions of network participation:

-1. Active Connectivity Time — duration of verified online sessions.
+Active Connectivity Time — duration of continuously verified online sessions

-2. Signal Integrity and Transmission Stability — reliability and quality of connection.
+Signal Integrity and Transmission Stability — reliability and quality of the connection

-3. Geographical Distribution — contribution to global network coverage and redundancy.
+Geographical Distribution — contribution to global coverage, redundancy, and network resilience

-These proofs are periodically recorded on-chain, creating a transparent, tamper-proof record of every participant’s contribution to the network.
+These proofs are periodically recorded on-chain, forming a transparent and tamper-resistant ledger of participation across the network.

 Key Attributes of PoC²

-• Fraud Resistance — Network participation is validated through multiple-layer verification, preventing traffic simulation, spoofing, or device emulation.
+Fraud Resistance Network participation is validated through multi-layer verification, preventing traffic simulation, spoofing, or device emulation.

-• Energy Efficiency — Unlike computation-heavy mining models, PoC² relies on real device connectivity, consuming no additional power beyond normal mobile activity.
+Energy Efficiency Unlike computation-intensive mining models, PoC² leverages existing device connectivity and consumes no additional energy beyond normal mobile usage.

-• Incentive Integrity — Rewards are distributed proportionally to verified uptime and signal quality, ensuring fairness and preventing manipulation.
+Incentive Integrity Rewards are allocated proportionally based on verified uptime, stability, and contribution quality, ensuring fairness and minimizing manipulation.

 From Verification to Trustless Infrastructure

-By combining cryptographic validation with human-driven connectivity, PoC² bridges physical participation and digital consensus.
-It eliminates the need for centralized monitoring while preserving network integrity at scale.
+By combining cryptographic validation with real human-driven connectivity, PoC² bridges physical participation and digital consensus.

-This mechanism is more than a mining algorithm — it is the foundation of a trustless telecom layer, where transparency replaces authority, and where every verified connection reinforces the reliability and sustainability of the global network.
+PoC² is more than a validation process — it is the foundation of a trustless telecommunications layer, where transparency replaces authority, and every verified connection strengthens the sustainability of the global network.

 Last updated